2ndLetter/decoupled-domain-join/README.md

 4. Run `./deploy-cfn.sh -n environment` to deploy the environment resources
 5. Run `./automate_create_layer.sh` to deploy an Amazon Linux 2 ec2 instance that will package up the python layer files and upload to s3
 6. Run `./function.sh` to zip the python script, upload it to s3, and configure the parameters file
+7. Run `./deploy-cfn.sh -n function` to deploy the lambda function
-7. Run `./deploy-cfn.sh -n lab -r` to deploy the lab resources
+8. Run `./deploy-cfn.sh -n lab -r` to deploy the lab resources
-8. (Optional) Log into the Windows server and [install the AD admin tools](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_install_ad_tools.html) (Todo: Create a script to automate this)
+9. (Optional) Log into the Windows server and [install the AD admin tools](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_install_ad_tools.html) (Todo: Create a script to automate this)
-9. (Optional) Run `./downloadpem.sh` to download the bootstrap pem file and test locally
+10. (Optional) Run `./downloadpem.sh` to download the bootstrap pem file and test locally

 - Python module used: [paramiko 2.11.0](https://pypi.org/project/paramiko/)